OmarCloud20/GreatLearning-Sessions/Containers-AWS-DevOps/Week-2_1-7-23/README.md

-# Containerize Hello World Java Application and Push the Image to Docker Hub and AWS ECR
+# Containerize Hello World Java Application and Push the Image to Docker Hub and to AWS ECR

 ### Part 1: Containerize Hello World Java Application